HaruAtari/programming-practice-for-beginners/src/com/haruatari/task19/Description.md

-# Creating a linked list.
+# Creating a Double Linked List.
 Part 1: Searching

-In the next several tasks you will implement your own Linked List collection.
+In the next several tasks you will implement your own Double Linked List collection.
 In this task you should implement methods for searching in the collection.
 You have two classes: the `Task` which represents the collection and the `Node` which represents values.
 You should implement next methods:

 * `Node Task.findByIndex(int index)` which takes the `int index` argument.
 It should find and return the node with